LibrariesHacked/librarieshacked-web-content/about.md

 hacked
 ------

-**hacks** and **hacking** are the process of creating tech solutions, often very quickly, and often not using typical project processes.
+hacks and hacking are the process of creating tech solutions, often very quickly, often not using typical project processes.

-it is also associated with **hack days** or **hackathon** events.  these are opportunities to publish data openly, in order for developers to work on tech solutions with this data during the event, ending up with prototypes of systems, or data mashups.  this site aims to compile some of those data sources, list tools that are commonly used, and keep up to date with future events.
+it is also associated with hack days or hackathons.  these are opportunities to publish data openly, in order for developers to work with this data during an event, ending up with prototypes of systems, or data mashups.  this site aims to compile some of those data sources, list tools that are commonly used, and keep up to date with future events.

-while hack days are associated with data analysis and coding, there are also **makerspaces** and **fab labs**.  these are increasingly being run by libraries, and associated with using emerging tools such as 3D printers and mini-computers (like the Raspberry Pi) to encourage community learning and creativity.
+while hack days are associated with data analysis and coding, there are also makerspaces and fab labs.  these are increasingly being run by libraries, and associated with using emerging tools such as 3D printers and mini-computers (like the Raspberry Pi) to encourage community learning and creativity.

 { libraries: hacked }
 ---------------------